 "The non-Federal entity must maintain records sufficient to detail the history of procurement.
-These records will include, but are not necessarily limited to the following: rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price."
+These records will include, but are not necessarily limited to the following: Rationale for the method of

 P6.
 Does the recipient ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders in its policies and procedures and in compliance with 2 CFR Part 200?